aforward/writing/blog/continuous-testing-with-elixir.md

 Randomized with seed 474092
 ```

-Now let’s add a new test.
+Now let's add a new test.
 Open up your new project in your favourite elixir editor and add a new test.
-For example, let’s see if two wrongs make a right (vi ./test/my_app_test.exs).
+For example, let's see if two wrongs make a right (vi ./test/my_app_test.exs).

 ```elixir
 defmodule MyAppTest do